ikrima/gamedevguide/contents/guides/ue4guide/wip/unfinished/FPaths__GetPath(Filename)_.md

 *From <https://www.unrealengine.com/blog/how-to-improve-game-thread-cpu-performance>*

 class FLayoutUV

--Handles generating lightmap Uvs
+- Handles generating lightmap Uvs

 FMeshUtilities::CacheOptimizeVertexAndIndexBuffer

--Optimizes the VertexBuffer/IndexBuffer by re-ordering Indices for post-transform cache and then re-orders the indices to be coherent along with the vertex array so its optimized for the pre-transform cache
+- Optimizes the VertexBuffer/IndexBuffer by re-ordering Indices for post-transform cache and then re-orders the indices to be coherent along with the vertex array so its optimized for the pre-transform cache

 void FRenderCommandFence::BeginFence()